OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 * retrieve a list of request events that occurred in your application
 * register your own request related events

 The server only stores data for the last two days.
-Learn [how application performance is measured](../../managing-the-applications-lifecycle/monitor-and-troubleshoot/how-application-performance-is-measured.md).

 ## Summary